 If you plan on moving to Germany with pets, there are certain rules relating to importing them into the country.

 Pets, it would seem, have a good life in Germany.
-They regularly turn up (with their owners) for business meetings, dishes of water often appear when they are taken to even the most expensive restaurants and small areas are sometimes set aside for them in exclusive shops or hairdressing saloons when they visit with their owners.
+They regularly turn up (with their owners) for business meetings.
+Dishes of water often appear at even the most expensive restaurants.
+Small areas are sometimes available for them in shops when they visit with their owners.

 However, while pets are welcome in Germany, you must adhere to certain strict German rules relating to your pet’s relocation.
 Thankfully, our guide to bringing your pet to Germany provides information on the following: